“Amy’s voice was hoarse and her speech had a mournful tone, as if to say, all pleasures are fleeting–only weariness and persecution endure.”

 In the Toy Department, while other clients sanded board after board, Amy would linger over each one, nursing it like a drink.
 Hoping not to get nagged by an irritated supervisor, she’d move her hand back and forth, but her work was as hollow as an empty husk: no interest, no energy lay behind it.

 Amy raised loitering to a way of life—not just a means of avoiding exertion, but also her doorway to human contact.
-At the beginning of the day, when a wave of insistent clients was about to break upon the supervisor manning the lunch cabinet, Amy would step aside to let it pass.
-She’d stand against the wall until the crowd had ebbed and she could have the supervisor to herself.
+At the beginning of the day, when a wave of insistent clients was about to break upon the teacher stationed at the lunch cabinet, Amy would step aside to let it pass.
+She’d stand against the wall until the crowd had ebbed and she could have the teacher to herself.
 She rarely talked with other clients and was an easy target for the pushy, aggressive ones, but she enjoyed the pleasure of simple good mornings with staff.

 Amy was stocky and very short.
 When her limp, oily hair was given a perm, it left her cute, round face topped by a pile of light brown curls.
 Her voice was hoarse and her laugh was a soft, rolling chuckle.
 Sometimes she spoke sadly about her sore throat, her nagging cough.
 Bullied by clients and prodded by staff, this defenseless little nobody had a nice smile, genuine but restrained, while her speech had a mournful tone, as if to say, all pleasures are fleeting—only weariness and persecution endure.